FarronF/limerick-council-meetings/meetings/2016/12/12-Environment Strategic Policy Committee Meeting/Draft Minutes - Environment Strategic Policy Committee - 24th October 2016.md

 has been done on energy efficiency and renewable energy projects.
 He highlighted that the

+Council is very active in energy efficiency measures e.g. energy efficiency initiatives in
+---
-Council is very active in energy efficiency measures e.g. energy efficiency initiatives in--- Council buildings, the retrofitting of houses and attempts to reduce dependence on
+Council buildings, the retrofitting of houses and attempts to reduce dependence on

 imported fossil fuels.
 He also stated that there is a Gas to Energy project in Gortadroma but